Work Related Learning

 Dates of Work Experience 2018-2019

-Year 10 students had work experience Monday 29th April to Friday 3rd May 2019
+Year 10 students have work experience Monday 29th April to Friday 3rd May 2019

 Year 12 students will have work experience after their exams - Monday 8th to Friday 12th July 2019.